wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display featured posts, custom menus, html content and more within a single dynamic sidebar that can be customized on a per-page or site-wide basis.
+Display featured posts, custom menus, html content and more within a single dynamic sidebar that can be customized on a per-page basis or globally.

 == Description ==